DaintyJet/VChat_GTER_EggHunter/README.md

 > Addresses and offsets may vary!

 #### Unconditional Jump
 As we noted in the previous section, there are **only** *24* bytes of free space after the `jmp esp` instruction is executed.
 We *cannot* create shellcode that allows remote execution in that limited amount of space.
-However, we can place instructions in that small segment of memory that will allow us to use the *144* bytes of space allocated to the buffer we overflowed in order to reach the return address.
+However, we can place instructions in that small segment of memory that will enable us to use the *144* bytes of space allocated to the buffer we overflowed in order to overwrite the return address.

 1. We can use the [jump instruction](https://c9x.me/x86/html/file_module_x86_id_147.html) to perform an unconditional jump to an offset relative to the current JUMP instruction's address.
-The use of a relative offset for the jump is important as we are working within the stack, where address may change between calls during it's execution and between the times the process is executed.
+The use of a relative offset for the jump is important as we are working within the stack, where addresses may change between calls during it's execution and between the times the process is executed.
 2. Perform the exploitation of VChat with [exploit3.py](./SourceCode/exploit3.py) as described in step `8` from the previous section.
 3. Scroll up to the start of the buffer we overflowed, we can find this by looking for where the `A`'s start as they have the relatively distinct value of 41 as shown before.
 In this case the address of our buffer start at `00EBF965` or `00FCF965`.